 - Applicants will be required to populate and upload the Project Financials excel workbook available on ACA's website and will include detailed information including but not limited to:

 - High-level project budget information

 - Capital costs

-- Operating costs
+- · Operating costs

 - · Capital investment schedule

 - Project cost estimation

 - Matching funds

-- Project pro forma financials & cashflow
+- · Project pro forma financials & cashflow

+- Project Infrastructure Deployment Details

+- · Technology breakdown for each BSL and CAI

 - Applicants will also provide budget narrative that explains the assumptions used in the pro forma and any expected financial challenges.

 - Additionally, Applicants will provide any additional related analyses that establish the sustainability of the proposed project.